On Bi-R-Diagonal Pairs of Operators

-Since the pair $(X,Y)$ is bi-R-diagonal, for a bi-non-crossing partition $\tau\in\BNC(\xh)$ to have a non-zero contribution to the sum appearing in $(1)$, every block of $\tau$ must contain an even number of elements, as every bi-free cumulant of odd order with entries in $\{X,X^*,Y,Y^*\}$ vanishes.
-Our initial assumptions imply that there exists $i\in\{1,\ldots,n\}$ such that either
+Since the pair $(X,Y)$ is bi-R-diagonal, by Proposition \ref{prop: reduction properties} we have that every block of a partition $\tau\in\BNC(\xh)$ which contributes to the sum of cumulants above has an even number of elements.
+Our initial assumption implies that there exists $i\in\{1,\ldots,n\}$ such that either

 or

 Assume that $a_{\sx(i)}=XX^*$ and $a_{\sx(i+1)}=YY^*$ (with the remaining cases handled similarly).
 Then, the following situation occurs for the $\xh$-order: